 Here’s a stellar example of a heartwarming testimonial post on Instagram by St. Luke’s Hospital.

-Start by creating social media accounts for your healthcare organization on Facebook, Instagram, and Twitter.
+Kickstart your social media healthcare marketing strategy for your healthcare organization by creating accounts on Facebook, Instagram, and Twitter.
 Complete your business profile and include photos of your healthcare facility, physicians, and recent patients (with permission).
 Your phone number, address, website, and other social media links should all be listed publicly on these social media profiles so that people can easily find a doctor, clinic, or other healthcare provider.

 Social media platforms typically come with free analytics that businesses can use to evaluate things like how many people are seeing and interacting with your posts.
 Use this information to hone your content and create ads that are carefully targeted toward specific audiences.